jamo95/Newsy/README.md

 $ python server.py
 ```

-Now if you navigate to `localhost:5000` in your browser you should be able to see the Twitter Trends site.
+Now if you navigate to `localhost:5000` in your browser you should be able to see the Summariser site.

 ## Development